markwright/libbuild2-flatcc/README.md

 b libbuild2-hello/              # update the module directly
 ```

-We can also CI our module, manage releases, or publish it:
+We can also CI our module, manage releases, and publish it to the package
+repository:

 ```
 bdep ci        # submits only the module (which pulls in the tests)